snigdhasambitak/hackernews-api/README.md

 [GIN] 2022/04/18 - 19:37:46 | 200 |        78.1µs |      172.17.0.1 | GET      "/health"
 [GIN] 2022/04/18 - 19:38:13 | 200 |      6.7153ms |      172.17.0.1 | GET      "/metrics"
 ```

+# Further Improvements

+1. Have added unit tests for some services.
+Need to add more
+2. Have enabled prometheus for this app and it provides basic golang metrics.
+Need to extend the latency based performance metrics.
+As of now the logs have the request latency durations
+3. Currently, I am using 50 workers for sorting the 500 stories.
+Not sure about the rate limiting values for hacker news api.
+But we can definitely add 50 more workers and improve the query performance
+4. Improve caching and use an in memory cache like redis/mongodb for faster execution at scale, lets say we need to make this a production grade appliocation.
+As of now I am using the golang cache for faster execution
+5. I am exposing the service as a node port and it does not leverage externalDNS and certs.
+The helm charts have those dependencies but as of now those are disabled